May 23, 2025

 2. Form and build cross-functional collaboration

 Start by establishing shared workflows with clear handoff points to reduce friction and confusion.
 Create communication protocols that specify when and how information should flow between departments.
-Document these processes so they remain consistent, even as team members change.
+Document these processes so they stay consistent, even as team members change.

 To build empathy and understanding between teams, hold regular stand-up meetings and cross-functional workshops.
-Create job shadowing programs that let members observe their counterparts in action.
+Create job shadowing programs that let team members observe their counterparts in action.
 These activities foster personal connections and make day-to-day interactions smoother, leading to faster problem-solving and a more collaborative culture.

 3. Create and refine shared objectives and KPIs